jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on the frontline who must do the work.

-Happily, since "we the people" already have amazingly powerful digital tools, we only need to believe in a new philosophy to upgrade our way of life to the Internet Age.
+Happily, since "we the people" already have amazingly powerful digital tools.
+We only need to believe in a new philosophy to upgrade our way of life to the Internet Age.

 The first lesson in this modern philosophy is to look up.